... views

 Failing to ensure that will result in developing a product that people just don’t need or want.
 At Adam Fard Studio, we always have a dedicated researcher on our projects.
 In our experience, it saves up to 50% time otherwise spent on needless iterations.

-Narrow skillset
+Narrow Skillset

 UX and UI designers are gradually becoming an indispensable part of a startup’s core team.
 While choosing to have a UX specialist as part of your crew is certainly laudable, delegating this broad field of work to a single person can be too much to handle.
 This can be an issue of time and expertise.